anweshaiitp/anwesha/README.md

 - [ ] Fee payment portal.

 ## DEADLINE
-- [ ] Campus Ambassador Completion - 2 Nov 2015
+- [ ] ~~Campus Ambassador Completion - 2 Nov 2015~~(Campus ambassador is already up, kindly migrate the data from the table using a script or get it done manually)
 - [ ] User Registration Completion - 4 Nov 2015
 - [ ] Event Page Completion - 4 Nov 2015
 - [ ] User Login - 16 Nov 2015